zessta/GenQ/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 We have consulted a variety of resources to enhance the quality and diversity of our questions, including:

-Andrew Ng's course on ChatGPT and prompt engineering: ChatGPT Prompt Engineering for Developers Various FAANG+ interview resources
+Andrew Ng's course on ChatGPT and prompt engineering: ChatGPT Prompt Engineering for Develope

+Various FAANG+ interview resources

 We welcome contributions and feedback to help improve the quality and accuracy of our question bank.